MinaProtocol/mina/docs/demo.md

 ### Download the docker image

-First, you'll need to install docker on your machine.
+First, you'll need to install Docker 18.06 on your machine.
 You can do so by following the instructions here: [Mac](https://docs.docker.com/docker-for-mac/install/), [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [Windows](https://docs.docker.com/docker-for-windows/install/).

+**WARNING**: Most of these commands won't work as shown unless you [manage Docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/).
+You can either follow the linked instructions OR run the following commands as root.

 Now, create a directory where you can work, and run the docker image: